This data is live from our blockchain-secured Alchemy Platform

 - David Katz, on the moment he conceived Plastic Bank just before lunch on May 9, 2013.

-Where is the Plastic Bank headquarters located?
+Where is Plastic Bank headquartered?

 What is a social enterprise?

-We chose a Social Enterprise model because we feel it is the best way to create sustainable change by harnessing the power of business and entrepreneurship as a force for good in the world.
+We chose a social enterprise model because we feel it is the best way to create sustainable change by harnessing the power of business and entrepreneurship as a force for good in the world.

 What countries do you operate in?